Updated: Sep 8

 Beginning at the church site we explore 1600 years of heritage and folklore.
 How did someone come to change the brutal pagan's of Ireland?
 Why did he succeed while others failed?

 As we set off into the hills along some quiet country lanes the answer will become apparent.
 First we arrive at the tranquil waters of Loughmoney.
 Under the shade of Slieve-na-Griddle this is the source of the River Slaney.
 Exploring the ancient Neolithic monuments of the druids we explore the differences and similarities of this with Patrick's version of Christianity.
-Walking back along bridle paths we round it off with a lunch at Paddy's Barn.
+Walking back along bridle paths we round it off with a lunch at The Barn Pub and Country Kitchen.

 Both experiences are available for groups of up to four people.
 The cost for this package is £100 which includes the lunch.
 You can organise one of these events on the website at: www.lecalepeninsula.com/experiences